Skip to main content

 Dashboard View

-The Dashboard is the first view you’ll see upon accessing the Kotzilla Console for a specific app.
-It gives you an overview of your app's health, highlighting any critical issues and user sessions.
-From here, you can easily see:
+The Dashboard is the first view you’ll see when accessing the Kotzilla Console for a specific app and version.
+It provides a comprehensive snapshot of your app's current health, performance, and user activity, enabling you to identify and prioritize issues efficiently.

 Issues View

-• Description of the issue: A concise explanation of the issue type and its impact
+• Issue description: a concise explanation of the issue type and its impact

-• Affected app versions: Which versions of the app are impacted
+• Affected app versions: versions of the app impacted by the issue

 You can click on any issue to view detailed information such as stack traces for crashes, or explanations on the cause of the issue for performance, memory and app complexity problems.
 The issue details view also shows impacted user sessions, allowing you to continue the investigation down to specific user sessions